-In view of the nature of the company's activities from the shopping mall, a limited number of customers account for a certain percentage of the entity's trade receivables (refer to Note 12).
+In view of the nature of the company's activities, which constitutes the operation of a shopping mall, a limited number of customers account for a certain percentage of the entity's trade receivables (refer to Note 12).

 The company's receivables include amounts owed by related parties.
 Management monitors related party credit exposures at individual entity level and ensures timely performance in the context of overall liquidity management.
 The company takes cognisance of the related party relationship with these debtors and management does not expect any losses from non-performance or default.